Best Pocket Camera:

 But sporting a high quality Leica lens, this Lumix LX5 shares a deluxe pedigree as a virtual clone of the twice as expensive Leica D-Lux 5.

-Putting the talk about designer labels aside, the image quality of the LX5's files is quite good.
+Putting the talk about designer labels aside, the image quality of the LX5's RAW files is quite good.

 As for compactness, the 24mm-90mm lens does not retract and the sturdily built body is one of the heaviest in the group, not exactly a pocket pal.